 If you do use your laptop or other memory holding device, please ensure it is encrypted.
 All University provided laptops should be encrypted – contact ISS Service Desk to arrange encryption if needed.

-Other Cloud storage
+Other cloud storage solutions

 - Cloud storage may not be stored within the EU and may not be subject to our levels of data protection (remember that all personal information must, by law, be stored within the EU).
 There is a risk of who could access the files, as they are no longer within your control.
 Data on commercial cloud services is also not necessarily backed up.